 The District has no employees.
 For certain management, finance, and administrative services, the District entered into an interlocal agreement with Village Center Community Development District (Center District), a community development district created under Florida Statute 190.
-Under the agreement, fees accrued to Center District by the District for such services totaled \$152,028 for the year ended September 30, 2018.
-There is an additional agreement for deed compliance services and the amount for Fiscal Year 2018 was \$61,895.
+Under the agreement, fees accrued to the Center District by the District for such services totaled \$151,390 for the year ended September 30, 2018.
+The District has also contracted with VCCDD for deed compliance services which for the year ended September 30, 2018, totaled \$62,761.

 The District has an agreement with the Sumter Landing Community Development District (SLCDD) for maintenance of Project Wide Improvements.
 This fund under SLCDD is designed for the Districts south of Highway 466 to share in the cost to maintain improvements and facilities that extend beyond the geographic boundaries of those Districts and benefit all residents of the Districts.
-Each participating District is allocated a proportionate share based on assessable acreage for the actual cost of maintaining the Project Wide Improvements.
-During the Fiscal Year ending September 30, 2018, District 5's allocation to Project Wide was \$1,668,639.
+Each participating District is allocated a proportionate share based on assessable acreage for the actual cost of maintaining the Project Wide improvements.
+During the fiscal year ending September 30, 2018, District 8's allocation to Project Wide was \$1,325,482.